zhenyakeg/GFP_fluorescence_detecrtor/README.md

 All the Output files will be stored in each plate's directory.

-- Makes a new directory "Changed" with modified images showing GFP-positive areas of all the organoids in this plate.
+- Makes a new directory "Changed" with modified images showing GFP-positive areas in all wells of this plate.
-- File "log.txt" contains the information about all selected orgnoids from this plate: score, background level, etc.
+- File "log.txt" contains the information about all selected wells from this plate: score, background, etc.
-- File "layout.txt" shows where in a plate selected organoids were located.
+- File "layout.txt" shows where in a plate selected wells were located.

 ## Algorithm overview

 1. RGB image is converted to monochrome.
-2. Contrast enhansmentr is performed.
+2. Contrast enhansment is performed.
 ``` python
 image = ALPHA * image + BETA
 ```
+3. Background is calculated as an average intensity on a rectangle with the center in the middle of the image and with linear sizes corresponding to 80% of an image dimentions.

-3. Background is
+4. Background substraction is performed.

+5. Image is being thresholded with the IMAGE_THRESHOLD.

+6. Median filter is applied to the thresholded image of FILTER_SIZE.

+7. Number of 255 - valued pixels is calculated in the thresholded and filtered image.
+This score represents GFP - positive area in the well.

+8. Wells with the score higher then IMAGE_THRESHOLD are selected.